itthinx/affiliates/readme.txt

 Many thanks to those who have contributed translations:

-French by Johan Walter from [Massage Factory](http://www.massagefactory.eu), Hebrew by Yair from [temoni.org](http://www.temoni.org/), Italian by Alessandro Bergamin from [VoglioClienti.it](http://www.voglioclienti.it/) and Roberto Castaldo from [InArte](http://www.inarte.it),
+Dutch by Kathleen den Dekker from [The Dog Company](https://thedogcompany.nl/), French by Johan Walter from [Massage Factory](http://www.massagefactory.eu), Hebrew by Yair from [temoni.org](http://www.temoni.org/), Italian by Alessandro Bergamin from [VoglioClienti.it](http://www.voglioclienti.it/) and Roberto Castaldo from [InArte](http://www.inarte.it),